 Even when you put up solid defenses to have PC 464 violation charges dismissed, you are still not off the hook.
 The prosecutor might find other crimes to implicate you even if the original charge is dismissed.
 Some of the charges you could face related to PC 464 include:

-California PC 466 criminalizes having or possessing tools that can be used to crack or force entry into a secure structure, vault, or safe.
+California Penal Code Section 466 criminalizes having or possessing tools that can be used to crack or force entry into a secure structure, vault, or safe.
 The devices demonstrate that you had the intent to commit burglary, robbery, or theft.
 These tools include screwdrivers, crowbars, and pliers.
 If you were caught with burglary tools, you might be charged under both PC 464 and PC 466.

 Robbery (PC 211)

-California PC 211 makes it a crime to take another person’s property in their immediate presence using force or threats.
+California Penal Code Section 211 makes it a crime to take another person’s property in their immediate presence using force or threats.
 If your actions demonstrate intent, you could be charged with robbery and PC 464 if you used intimidation, fear, or threats to take someone’s property.
-Robbery is a felony and carries no more than sixty months state prison incarceration.
+Robbery is a felony and carries no more than 6 years state prison incarceration if there are no enhancements.

 Trespass (PC 602)

-Find a Theft Crimes Defense Attorney Near Me
+Find a Theft Criminal Defense Attorney Near Me

 If you burglarize a safe/vault in Santa Ana and are apprehended, you will be subject to severe charges that you can’t afford to fight on your own.
 For this reason, Darwish Law is committed to challenging the charges on your behalf.
 Get in touch with us today at 714-887-4810 to schedule an appointment with one of our criminal defense attorneys.